lavanyagarg112/ocaml_mini_projects/calculator/README.md

 - Add support for more advanced operations (e.g., exponentiation, modulus).
 - Add support for multiple expressions (e.g., `3 + 4 * 2`).
 - Improve input parsing to handle more flexible formats.

----

-Feel free to modify the `README.md` based on additional features or changes in the project!